open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa version

-Print the version of Enterprise OPA
+Print the version of EOPA

 ### Synopsis

-Show version and build information for Enterprise OPA.
+Show version and build information for EOPA.

 ```
 eopa version [flags]